Magnetostratigraphy: Chron nomenclature

+subchron comprising normal-polarity Chron C8n and the youngest cryptochron, the Emperor cryptochron, is named C1n-1.
+Certain terms in the literature such as M-1r to describe a postulated brief reversal at about 118 Ma are provisional.

 Sampling procedures

 Oriented paleomagnetic samples are collected in the field using a rock core drill, or as hand samples (chunks broken off the rock face).
 To average out sampling errors, a minimum of three samples is taken from each sample site.
 Spacing of the sample sites within a stratigraphic section depends on the rate of deposition and the age of the section.
 In sedimentary layers, the preferred lithologies are mudstones, claystones, and very fine-grained siltstones because the magnetic grains are finer and more likely to orient with the ambient field during deposition.

 Analytical procedures

 Samples are first analyzed in their natural state to obtain their natural remanent magnetization (NRM).
 The NRM is then stripped away in a stepwise manner using thermal or alternating field demagnetization techniques to reveal the stable magnetic component.

 Magnetic orientations of all samples from a site are then compared and their average magnetic polarity is determined with directional statistics, most commonly Fisher statistics or bootstrapping.
 The statistical significance of each average is evaluated.
 The latitudes of the Virtual Geomagnetic Poles from those sites determined to be statistically significant are plotted against the stratigraphic level at which they were collected.
 These data are then abstracted to the standard black and white magnetostratigraphic columns in which black indicates normal polarity and white is reversed polarity.